Quick Facts About Educational Leadership in North Carolina

 So watch this space.
 As North Carolina schools learn to adapt their formats to suit working professionals, you may see more opportunities to study from a distance.

 Online Ed.D.
-Programs in Leadership
+Programs from UNC Schools

 Appalachian State University has developed a 60-credit Online Ed.D. in Educational Leadership, a distance learning version of its traditional Ed.D.
 It’s a cohort-based program that can be taken in an online or hybrid form, and it comes in multiple concentrations (e.g. higher education, educational administration, IT leadership, etc.).